2.6: The Brain

 Thalamus

 The thalamus is an information hub that relays information from and to widespread brain areas (Figure 22A).
 Nerve fibers project from the thalamus to the cerebral cortex in all directions, allowing it to act as an information hub.
 The thalamus is organized into specialized regions or nuclei that process specific modalities.
-All sensory systems, except smell, have a thalamic nucleus that receives sensory signals and sends them on to their corresponding primary cortical areas.
+All sensory systems, except smell, have a thalamic nucleus that receives sensory signals and sends them to their primary cortical areas.
 For example, the lateral geniculate nucleus of the thalamus receives visual information from the eye via the optic nerve and sends projections to primary visual cortex (Figure 22B); the medial geniculate nucleus receives auditory information from the ear via the inferior colliculus and projects to auditory cortex.
-Rather than simply relaying information in one direction, however, a key feature of thalamic processing is that nuclei also receive descending information from the cortex, forming circuits termed thalamocortical loops.
+Thalamic nuclei don’t just relay information “upward” (to cortex), they also receive “descending” input from cortex, forming circuits termed thalamo-cortical loops.

 Figure 22A.
 Location of the thalamus in red.